 Visiting Scholars and Research Fellows

 CAPS hosts visiting scholars from Asia and research scholars of Asian studies in the U. S. Visiting scholars pursue their academic research with funding from their home institutions.
 Scholars are provided with office space, access to the library’s collections, and assistance with finding housing.
-Currently, CAPS hosts the following visiting fellows from East Asia and U. S.
+Currently, CAPS hosts the following visiting fellows from East Asia and the U. S.